wilfredinni/python-cheatsheet/docs/builtin/setattr.md

     From the <a target="_blank" href="https://docs.python.org/3/library/functions.html#setattr">Python 3 documentation</a>
   </base-disclaimer-title>
   <base-disclaimer-content>
-   This is the counterpart of getattr().
+   This is the counterpart of <router-link to="/builtin/getattr">getattr()</router-link>.
 The arguments are an object, a string, and an arbitrary value.
 The string may name an existing attribute or a new attribute.
 The function assigns the value to the attribute, provided the object allows it.
 For example, setattr(x, 'foobar', 123) is equivalent to x.foobar = 123.
   </base-disclaimer-content>
 </base-disclaimer>